 Thumbnail: document thumbnail

-Last viewed by me: Last viewed by me date
+Last viewed by me: Last viewed by me time

 Text: This data type is useful when you need to introduce different text for each document.
 It allows you write small sentences for each document.